ALL OF OUR SIGNS & PLAQUES ARE MADE IN THE USA BY AMERICAN CRAFTSMEN

 Fig 5 - We Offer Several Different Styles and Materials for Our Signs & Plaques

 Because every sign and plaque is custom designed, and can have a range of sizes and design features, we do not post the price on each sign in our Product and Application Galleries, but we do give guideline prices in the RETAIL PRICES section near the top of this page.
 Instead we will provide you a specific written firm price quote by email once we know the sign size, type of material and approximate design .Please refer to the ID number.
-Our Customer Service Representatives, Christie and Regina, can help you select these design parameters if you can describe the sign's use or application, how the sign will be mounted, and specify the viewing distance and text.
+One of our Customer Service Representatives, Christie , Regina, or Liz can help you select these design parameters if you can describe the sign's use or application, how the sign will be mounted, and specify the viewing distance and text.

 We also offer both custom and standard wrought iron and aluminum hangers and posts, finials, decorative bases, frames, stands and brackets; the custom ones have higher prices.
 See Product Line 4 for these items.